The role of innovation in Germany's current corporate culture

 Rigid hierarchies should be replaced by agile structures.
 Agile methods such as Scrum or Design Thinking can help accelerate creative processes.

-2. Strengthen risk appetite
+2. Strengthen risk tolerance

 3. Improve knowledge transfer